-1. This will force Oryx to install your packages whenever you deploy to App Service.
+1. This setting will force Oryx to install your packages whenever you deploy to App Service.
 For more information, please see this article on virtual environment portability.

 Database is locked

 When attempting to run database migrations with a Django app, you may see "sqlite3.
 OperationalError: database is locked."
-The error indicates that your application is using a SQLite database for which Django is configured by default, rather than using a cloud database such as PostgreSQL for Azure.
+The error indicates that your application is using a SQLite database for which Django is configured by default rather than using a cloud database such as PostgreSQL for Azure.

 DATABASES variable in the app's settings.py file to ensure that your app is using a cloud database instead of SQLite.

-Passwords don't appear in the SSH session when typed: For security reasons, the SSH session keeps your password hidden as you type.
+Passwords don't appear in the SSH session when typed: For security reasons, the SSH session keeps your password hidden when you type.
 The characters are being recorded, however, so type your password as usual and press Enter when done.